SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * which part of the recording to do spike detection
  * 0 : start of recording, 0.5 : middle of recording, 1 : end of recording
  * argument type : a matlab double with 2 elements
+ * This is an advanced setting, modify this in biAdvancedSettings.m

 .. _Params.refPeriod: